leafo/lessphp/docs/docs.md

     $css = $less->parse();
     ```

-The second formatter is called `indent`.
-It will indent CSS blocks based on how
-they were nested in the LESS code.
+In this example, the `compressed` formatter is used.
+Other formatters include
+`classic` and `lessjs`. `lessjs` is the default, and matches the output of the
+reference JavaScript version of LESS. `classic` is what **lessphp** used to
+output by default.

+To revert to the default formatter, just call `setFormatter` with a value of
+`null`.

 #### Custom Formatter

-The easiest way to customize is to create your own instance of the formatter
+The easiest way to customize the formatter is to create your own instance of an
-and alter its public properties before passing it off to **lessphp**.
-The
+existing formatter and alter its public properties before passing it off to
-`setFormatter` method can also take an instance of a formatter.
+**lessphp**.
+The `setFormatter` method can also take an instance of a
+formatter.

 For example, let's use tabs instead of the default two spaces to indent:

     ```php
-    $formatter = new lessc_formatter;
+    $formatter = new lessc_formatter_classic;
     $formatter->indentChar = "\t";

     $less = new lessc("myfile.less");